OnePublo/OnePublo/README.md

-- 👋 Hi, I’m @OnePublo
+- 👋 Hi, I’m Sammy B
-- 👀 I’m interested in becoming a...
-Front-end web developer.
-Hopefully, one day I will be able to work with Web 3.0 and become a proficient full-stack developer.
+- 👀 I’m interested in building a Webflow and marketing micro agency.
+One day, I hope to be able to work with Web 3.0 and become a proficient full-stack developer.
 - 🌱 I’m currently learning ...
-HTML, CSS, and JavaScript.
-As well as a small amount of C# and Python.
+HTML, CSS, JavaScript, Webflow, Figma, SEO, and N8N.
-- 💞️ I’m looking to collaborate on start-ups
+- 💞️ I’m looking to collaborate on start-ups, vibe projects, and marketing.

 <!---